 This begs the question: If Ethereum excels in so many different metrics, why did its price performance trail competitors in 2023?

 In Grayscale Research's view, much of this disparity can be attributed to Ethereum's ongoing "adolescence."
 Presently, Ethereum's performance is hampered by slow transaction speeds, low throughput, and high user costs.
 As of February 22, Ethereum's average transaction fee stood at $2.3, significantly more expensive than alternatives like Solana.
 This might drive end-users toward other chains (refer to Figure 3 below).
-Nevertheless, the Ethereum community has a plan.
+Nevertheless, the Ethereum commUnity has a plan.
 Core developers are working towards "Ethereum 2.0," a series of upgrades designed to address these user cost and scalability issues.
 With each upgrade, Ethereum effectively "grows up," steadily narrowing the gap in throughput and costs.

 Figure 3: Ethereum and Solana offer fundamentally different models with contrasting trade-offs, both constantly evolving